ContraCLM: Contrastive Learning For Causal Language Model

-Compared to the causal (left-to-right) attention mechanism of the decoder-only models, the bidirectional attention mechanism in both encoder-only and encoder-decoder models allows to better leverage the context of the sequence.
-It hence leads to better representations when evaluated on discrimination tasks.
+Compared to the causal (left-to-right) attention mechanism of the decoder-only models, the bidirectional attention mechanism in both encoder-only and encoder-decoder models allows for better leverage of the context of the sequence and hence leads to better representations.

-Taking the encoder-only models as an example.
-As shown in Table \ref{tab:STS_encoder_decoder}, on average, BERT-Base \citep{devlin2018bert} and Roberta-Base \citep{liu2019roberta} outperform GPT-2 with 67.24\% (absolute 21.12\%) and 84.62\% (absolute 26.64\%) relative improvement on STS, respectively.
-Although the performance gap between CodeGen and the BERT models trained on programming languages (CodeBERT \citep{codebert}, GraphCodeBERT \citep{graphcodebert}) decreases or even diminishes when evaluated on the Code-Search tasks, the performance gap is still significant because both the model size and pretraining data in CodeGen are much larger than those by the encoder-only models in Table \ref{tab:code_to_code_extended}.
-Similar trends were observed regarding the performance gap between the decoder-only and encoder-decoder models on both natural language \citep{textbart, textt5} and programming language \citep{plbart, codet5}.
+Taking the encoder-only models in Table \ref{tab:STS_encoder_decoder} for illustration, on average, BERT-Base \citep{devlin2018bert} and Roberta-Base \citep{liu2019roberta} outperform GPT-2 with 67.25\% (absolute 21.17\%) and 84.62\% (absolute 26.64\%) relative improvement on STS, respectively.
+Although the performance gap between CodeGen and the BERT models trained on programming languages, \ie CodeBERT \citep{codebert} and GraphCodeBERT \citep{graphcodebert}, decreases or even diminishes when evaluated on the code search tasks, the performance gap is still significant as both the model size and pretraining data in CodeGen are much larger than those used by the encoder-only models in Table \ref{tab:code_to_code_extended}.
+Similar trends were observed in the performance gap between the decoder-only and encoder-decoder models on both natural language \citep{textbart, textt5} and programming language \citep{plbart, codet5}.